hanabi/hanabi.github.io/variant-specific/Null.md

 - Sometimes, a player will have two critical cards in a row on chop.
 Usually, the team will work together to clue both of the cards.
 However, in variants with a null suit, it is sometimes difficult to do this.
 - In cases where one player needs to save two cards at once, they can perform a *Scream Blind-Play* by blind-playing their chop card.
 This is similar to a *Scream Discard*, except it *Chop Moves* two cards instead of one.
 - Just like the *Scream Discard*, the *Scream Blind-Play* is only to be used as a last resort.
-This should be obvious, since it uses up a strike.